fusebit/everyauth-express/README.md

 #### everyauth service set

 Configures a specific service.
-This can be used to specify your custom OAuth client ID or secret or a custom set of scopes you want request the authorization for.
+This can be used to specify your custom OAuth client ID or secret or a custom set of scopes you want to request the authorization for.
 See the [Supported services](#supported-services) section for details on the usage of individual services.

 #### everyauth service get

-Get the current configuration of a specific service as well as the OAuth callback URL necessary to set up a custom OAuth application with that service.
+Get the current configuration of a specific service and the OAuth callback URL necessary to set up a custom OAuth application with that service.

 #### everyauth service add